 Dr Wafaa acknowledges that if people are able to get their skin adjusted to a stable and powerful retinoid (and don’t have irritation, blotchy patches, or sensitivity), skin cycling won’t offer many additional benefits.
 The issue, she says, is that many people can’t get to that point in the first place.
 “Most people, especially those with dry skin or sensitive skin, find it impossible to use a powerful, stable retinoid every night without experiencing dryness, irritation, and discomfort,”.

-Ultimately, she adds, the point of skin cycling is to reap the benefits of your skin-care routine while dialing down the irritation that can happen when you overuse powerhouse products like exfoliating acids or retinol.
+Ultimately, she adds, the point of skin cycling is to reap the benefits of your skin-care routine while dialling down the irritation that can happen when you overuse powerhouse products like exfoliating acids or retinol.

 Who Should Try (and Who Should Avoid) the Skin Cycling Trend?